-Position statements are used by health care organizations to summarize evidence and clearly articulate consensus on best practices.
-The procedures for developing position statements by the National Athletic Trainers' Association (NATA) and the NATA Research and Education Foundation have been updated to enhance transparency, reduce bias, and better incorporate the available research to support clinical care recommendations.
-In this paper, we detail the processes of topic selection, author group formation, evidence gathering, and recommendation building, emphasizing the systematic approach and the inclusion of diverse expertise.
-These changes ensure that future position statements, starting from June 2024, will be more rigorously developed and serve as a reliable resource for athletic trainers, other health care providers, and important stakeholders in various settings.
+- 5 Position statements are utilized by healthcare organizations to summarize evidence and clearly - 6 articulate consensus on best practices.
+The procedures for developing position statements by - 7 the National Athletic Trainers' Association and the NATA Research and Education Foundation - 8 have been updated to enhance transparency, reduce bias, and better incorporate the available - 9 research to support clinical care recommendations.
+The paper details the processes of topic - 10 selection, author group formation, evidence gathering, and recommendation building, - emphasizing the systematic approach and the inclusion of diverse expertise.
+These changes - ensure that future position statements, starting from June 2024, will be more rigorously - developed and serve as a reliable resource for athletic trainers, other healthcare providers, and - 14 important stakeholders in various settings.